 Man muss vor Allem den Ton, der aus diesem Munde kommt, diesen halkyonischen Ton richtig hören, um den Sinn seiner Weisheit nicht erbarmungswürdig Unrecht zu thun.
-'Die stillsten Worte sind es, welche den Sturm bringen, Gedanken, die mit Taubenfüssen kommen, lenken die Welt -^{,587} Anyone who has written anything, may it be just an email, knows very well that the tone of a written text is often the cause of much misunderstanding.
-The reader projects a certain tone onto a text, and when asked about it, will usually say that he or she can read between the lines, and indeed, Nietzsche seems to be drawing our attention to this very space when he writes "die stillsten Worte sind es, welche den Sturm bringen."
+'Die stillsten Worte sind es, welche den Sturm bringen, Gedanken, die mit Taubenfüssen kommen, lenken die Welt - '587 Anyone who has written anything, may it be just an email, knows very well that the tone of a written text is often the cause of much misunderstanding.
+The reader projects a between the lines, and indeed, Nietzsche seems to be drawing our attention to this very space when he writes "die stillsten Worte sind es, welche den Sturm bringen."
 The reader must read between the lines, and (re)construct that which is left unspoken - Nietzsche opens up a space for the reader, a reader who has hitherto been taught to blindly believe in the word, in the author.

-586 Deleuze, "Pensée nomade," 166.
+&lt;sup>586 Deleuze, "Pensée nomade," 166.